urbanairship/ruby-library/docs/create_and_send.rst

 -----------------------------------

 The first few lines of code are creating a EmailNotification object, and assigning instance variables to the object.
-The line of code here here:
+The line of code here:
 `override = email_notification.email_override`
 is using a class method on EmailNotification specific for an email override in order to format the payload correctly for the notification portion of the CreateAndSend object.